andres-lowrie/lang/docs/content/docs/custom-types/_index.md

 variable = cond_fn <potential value>
 ```

-Into one line that shows more clearly shows the intent
+Into one line that clearly shows the intent

 ```
 variable:condition = <potential value>